 Abominable is a heartwarming story about family and identity disguised as the tale of an estranged Yeti on a journey to Mount Everest.
-Dreamworks’ latest animation is entertaining, compelling and incredibly sweet.
+Dreamworks’ latest animated tale is entertaining, compelling and incredibly sweet.

 Dreamworks’s latest adventure might not be the most unpredictable film you’ll ever see, but what it lacks in originality, it more than makes up for in charm.
 Abominable is one of those much-needed stories that will have you smile from ear to ear from beginning to end, no matter how old you are.
-Both wildly entertaining and surprisingly moving, this 2,000-mile journey from China to the Himalayas will move you, make you laugh and make you fall in love with its adorable protagonist – Everest the Yeti himself.
+Wildly entertaining and surprisingly moving, this 2,000-mile journey from China to the Himalayas will move you, make you laugh and make you fall in love with its adorable protagonist.

 Abominable centres around Yi (Chloe Bennet), a strong-willed, resourceful teenager who lives with her mum (Michelle Wong) and “Nai Nai” / grandma (Tsai Chin) and dreams of escaping her everyday life to embark on a journey through China – the very same trip she had been planning for years with her now deceased father.
 But Yi is far from being one of those stereotypical female characters we often see in animation: as independent as she is resourceful, this teenager is not waiting for any stranger to appear and make her dreams come true.
 To her family’s unawareness, not only does Yi regularly work as a dog sitter to earn money for her trip, but she has built herself an improvised “refuge” on her apartment building’s rooftop, where she spends any free time she has playing her violin and reminiscing about her dad.